 The cruise alternates (weekly) between offering itinerary A (southern/central route) and itinerary B (western/northern route).
 Cruises typically sail Sunday to Sunday (8 days/7 nights) whereas land-based programs have more flexibility with departures nearly every day.
 These programs range in length from 4 days/3 nights to 8 days/7 nights.

 Cabin sizes on the cruise range from 90 sq. ft. to 110 sq. ft. with twin or double-sized beds.
 The land-based program can accommodate bed sizes ranging from twin to king.
-During the cruise you typically motor at night time.
-On the land-based program you sleep in a full-sized bed on solid ground.
+During the cruise, you typically motor at night time.
+On the land-based program, you sleep in a full-sized bed on the solid ground.
 Cruise-based programs typically are limited to 20 guests while land-based programs can accommodate larger numbers.

 In general, the Galapagos isn’t known for its moderate to challenging exercise.
 For those who enjoy snorkeling, the cruise offers up to two snorkels a day.
 The land-based program can be described as more challenging and multisport.
 They offer everything from snorkeling and scuba diving to hiking and trekking.
 The diversity of flora and fauna on both trips is amazing.
 Both programs offer the chance to visit the highlights on the island of Santa Cruz.
 These include the Charles Darwin Research Station, the lava tubes and tunnels, the twin craters of Los Gemelos and the giant tortoise reserve.